 IoT Standards and Protocols

 An overview of protocols involved in Internet of Things devices and applications.
-Help clarify with IoT layer technology stack graphics and head-to-head comparisons.
+Help clarify with IoT layer technology stack and head-to-head comparisons.

 The Internet of Things covers a huge range of industries and use cases that scale from a single constrained device up to massive cross-platform deployments of embedded technologies and cloud systems connecting in real-time.

 Tying it all together are numerous legacy and emerging communication protocols that allow devices and servers to talk to each other in new, more interconnected ways.